-The Honors College will communicate about the advising and registration process with incoming students via email before the Honors College orientation on Monday, June 24th and Tuesday, June 25th.
+The Honors College will communicate about the advising and registration process with incoming students via email before the Honors College orientation.
 This page should serve as a resource for students who may still have questions regarding the process.

 Frequently Asked Questions (FAQ's)

 In college, each class has a specific number of credits associated with it.
-During the first year, students usually take between 13 and 15 credits, unless the sample schedule specifies more than this.
+During the first semester, students usually take between 13 and 15 credits, unless the sample schedule specifies more than this.
 Students pay an additional fee for each credit over 15.
 Some students may take five, 3-credit classes, while others take several, 1-, 2-, or 4-credit classes.
-For example, the course 'HNRS 122: Reading the Arts" is a 3 credit class, while 'HNRS 110: Principles of Research and Inquiry" is a 4 credit class.
 It is best to consult your sample schedule and academic advisor when it comes to deciding which and/or how many courses to take.

 Many classes are offered by more than one professor or at more than one time during the week.
 Each separate offering of a class is referred to as a "section" of that class.
-So, for instance, section 001 of HNRS 122 might be offered by Professor Allbeck from 9:00-10:15a on Monday and Wednesday, while section 006 of HNRS 122 is offered by Professor Gregg from 1:30-2:45p on Tuesday and Thursday.
+So, for instance, one section of HNRS 122 might be offered by one professor from 9:00-10:15a on Monday and Wednesday, while another section of HNRS 122 might be offered by another professor on 1:30-2:45p on Tuesday and Thursday.
 Note that some sections may meet once a week for a longer class period, while others may meet multiple times a week.

 Some classes will have both a recitation and a lab.
 For instance, PHYS 160 has both a recitation connected to your section and a lab with a separate course code (PHYS 161).
 You must register for both.

 In the example below, notice that there is more than one available lab associated with the BIOL 213 lecture: